schrieksoft/terraform-provider-snapcd/docs/resources/module.md

 - `trigger_on_source_changed` (Boolean) Defaults to 'true'.
 If 'true', the Module will automatically be applied if the source it is referencing has changed.
 For example, if tracking a Git branch: a new commit would constitute a change.
 - `trigger_on_source_changed_notification` (Boolean) Defaults to 'false'.
 If 'true', the Module will automatically be applied if the 'api/Hooks/SourceChanged' endpoint is called for this Module.
 Use this if you want to use external tooling to inform Snap CD that a source has been changed.
 Consider setting `trigger_on_definition_changed` to 'false' when setting `trigger_on_definition_changed_hook` to 'true'
 - `trigger_on_upstream_output_changed` (Boolean) Defaults to 'true'.
 If 'true', the Module will automatically be applied if Outputs from other Modules that it is referencing as Inputs (Param or Env Var) has changed.
+- `wait_for_apply_dependencies` (String) Defaults to 'OnFirstApply'.
+Controls when the Module should wait for dependencies during apply operations.
+Valid values are 'Always', 'Never', or 'OnFirstApply'.
+'Always' means the Module will always wait for Modules its depends on to reach the 'Applied' state before applying.
+'Never' means dependencies are ignored.
+'OnFirstApply' means the Module will wait for dependencies only on its first apply.
+- `wait_for_destroy_dependencies` (String) Defaults to 'Always'.
+Controls when the Module should wait for dependencies during destroy operations.
+Valid values are 'Always' or 'Never'.
+'Always' means the Module will always wait Modules that depend on it to reach the 'Destroyed' state before destroying.
+'Never' means dependencies are ignored.

 ### Read-Only